✪ Note: I’ve only tested this technique with one C-41 emulsion. Your results may vary.

-My wife introduced me to practical film photography six years ago, when we were just starting to date.
-Until then I thought of it as an idealistic, almost unattainable way of capturing light.
-Movies and huge silver and palladium prints at the galleries seem to have convinced me that this stuff is for the rich and famous only.
+My wife introduced me to practical film photography through Lomography six years ago when we were just starting to date.
+Before then, I thought of it as an idealistic, almost unattainable way of capturing light: I saw movies, huge silver and palladium prints at the galleries — it felt too rich for my blood.

 Lomography’s nonchalant attitude towards the medium made it seem much more approachable and opened up my mind to some experimentation.

 Lomography does not make shooting film exactly thrifty, however.
 Their toy cameras typically sell for over $50 — and they do break.
 Film itself costs money.
 I was not yet ready to drop wads of cash on this new hobby, but there were some things that I really wanted to try.
 Redscale film being one of them.

 Eventually, my curiosity led me to figure out how to produce my own redscale film and savine a few bucks.
 What’s more, this approach is applicable to practically any C-41 emulsion, which opens up a whole world of untapped redscale potential!

 The reason the colours shift towards the red is layers.